Cam like a Bosch - Part I - Integrate Bosch security cam AI features with Peakboard

 Result

-If we take a final look at the result, we can see, how good the occupancy detection works.
-As soon as car enters or leaves the two fields, the data is adjusted and is reflected in the Peakboard board.
-Cars outside of the fields are not counted.
+If you take a look at the final result, you can see how well the occupancy detection works.
+As soon as a car enters or leaves one of the two fields, the data is adjusted and reflected in the Peakboard screen.
+Cars outside the lots are not counted.

 image